Castello Barbarossa: Grounds

 Barbarossa Castle is located in Anacapri's Villa San Michele district, not far from the Grotta dell' Arco.
 It is situated 412 m above sea level on a plateau of 250 sqm, on one side of Mount Solaro.

 The area in front of the fort is characterized by low bush or garrigue and by vegetation that can withstand drought as a result of low nutritional requirements.
 Plants include strawberry tree, coronilla, euphorbia, heathers, gorse and myrtle.
 In the winter, the anemone, asphodel, brassica, honeysuckle, crocus, and rock rose bloom.
 Near the castle, there are some Aleppo pines.
 Indeed, in 1901, Munthe planted a pine forest, part of which was lost during the fires of 1972 and 1987.

 Ornithological station

-Having become the ornithological station of Capri, ornithologists live and work at Barbarossa in the present day.
+Ornithologists live and work at Barbarossa in the present day.
 It is a useful location as Mount Solaro is an important stop for migratory birds that nest in Europe and fly to Africa for the winter.
-The station was started by the Italian League for Bird Protection in the early 1980s and was subsequently continued by the Ringing Centre of the Institute for the Protection and Environmental Research of Bologna.
-In order to facilitate their study, migratory birds are caught in a net, classified by sex, age and species, and then weighed and measured.
-Their "fat reserve" is also observed as it reveals how much they have consumed during their journey.
-Each bird is then ringed for future monitoring, with a view to discovering its travels and place of origin.
+The station was established in 1956 by the Swedish Ornithological Society (today BirdLife Sverige).
+Until 1983, Swedish researchers conducted bird ringing each spring at the bird observatory.
+Since 1986, the observatory has been used by both Italian and Swedish researchers.
 The Swedish experts are attached to the bird station on the island of Öland and although they initially concentrated on spring and autumn migrations, they are now involved in specific projects such as the birds' aptitude for orientation during the longest migrations and the causes of diseases transmitted by birds as well as studies on the migration of butterflies.